ashler-herrick/polars-ducklake/README.md

 — with no DuckDB runtime dependency.

-DuckLake stores all metadata in a SQL catalog database and all data in Parquet files. `polars-ducklake` exploits that design directly: it issues a few `SELECT` queries against the catalog to resolve a list of Parquet paths, then hands them to `pl.scan_parquet` so Polars can do all of its native optimization (predicate pushdown, projection pushdown, streaming).
+DuckLake stores all metadata in a SQL catalog database and all data in Parquet files. `polars-ducklake` exploits that design directly: `scan_ducklake` is registered as a Polars IO plugin (`polars.io.plugins.register_io_source`) and returns a single `IO_SOURCE` LazyFrame node.
+Polars hands the deserialized predicate, projected columns, and any `n_rows` cap back to the reader, which prunes whole files using the catalog's min/max stats and then forwards what remains into per-file `pl.scan_parquet` calls — so projection pushdown, predicate pushdown, and streaming all still reach the Parquet engine.

+Requires `polars >= 1.20`.

 ## Install